 Monitoring can be manual and intermittent, using a fetoscope for auscultation of fetal HR.
 However, in the US, electronic fetal HR monitoring (external or internal) has become standard of care for high-risk pregnancies, and many clinicians use it for all pregnancies.
 The value of routine use of electronic monitoring in low-risk deliveries is often debated.
-However, electronic fetal monitoring has not been shown to reduce overall mortality rates in large clinical trials and has been shown to increase rates of cesarean delivery, probably because many apparent abnormalities are false positives.
-Rate of cesarean delivery is higher among women monitored electronically than among those monitored by auscultation.
+Electronic fetal monitoring has not been shown to reduce overall mortality rates in large clinical trials and has been shown to increase rate of cesarean delivery, probably because many apparent abnormalities are false positives.
+Thus, the rate of cesarean delivery is higher among women monitored electronically than among those monitored by auscultation.

 Fetal pulse oximetry has been studied as a way to confirm abnormal or equivocal results of electronic monitoring; status of fetal oxygenation may help determine whether cesarean delivery is needed.

 Fetal ST-segment and T-wave analysis in labor (STAN) can be used to check the fetal ECG for ST-segment elevation or depression; either finding presumably indicates fetal hypoxemia and has a high sensitivity and specificity for fetal acidosis.
 For STAN, an electrode must be attached to the fetal scalp; then changes in the T wave and ST segment of the fetal ECG are automatically identified and analyzed.

 If manual auscultation of fetal HR is used, it must be done throughout labor according to specific guidelines, and one-on-one nursing care is needed.

 For low-risk pregnancies with normal labor, fetal HR must be checked after each contraction or at least every 30 minutes during the 1st stage of labor and every 15 minutes during the 2nd stage.